ARTICLE

 Selected text level

-Explorer and adventurer George Kourounis has had many memorable experiences in nature’s extreme environments—chasing tornadoes across the American Midwest, swimming with piranhas in Venezuela, even getting married on a crater of an erupting volcano in the South Pacific.
+Explorer and adventurer George Kourounis has had many memorable experiences in nature’s extreme environments—chasing tornadoes across the U.S. Midwest, swimming with piranhas in Venezuela, even getting married on a crater of an erupting volcano in the South Pacific.
 But a recent trek to remote Turkmenistan may be one of his most exciting expeditions.

 It was probably the only expedition where he admitted to feeling “a bit like a baked potato.”